enkidevs/curriculum/lua/roblox-studio/basic-modelling-ii/useful-properties-ii.md

 ## Revision

-If you want the most precision when scaling your object, you should ???
+If you want the most precision when scaling your object, you should... ???

-- change its properties
+- Change its properties
-- click on the object and drag it
+- Click on the object and drag it
-- use the move tool
+- Use the move tool